rkotze/rkotze.github.io/_posts/2018-04-15-cross-cutting-reactjs.md

 - Reuse code across components when using ES6 classes.
 - Lowest level of indirection as it's clear which component is called and the state is isolated.
-- No naming collision issues for props, state and class methods
+- No naming collision issues for props, state and class methods.
-- No need to deal with boiler code and hoisting static methods
+- No need to deal with boiler code and hoisting static methods.

+From this we can generally say Render Props solves the issues identified posed by HOC and in my opinion your go to to create cross cutting logic is Render Props.
+Because they are easier to construct since they are similar to standard components and callback functions are common place making it relatively easy to understand.

+However, I would not dismiss HOC because of this.
+HOC is statically composed where as Render Props are dynamically composed.
+Each coming with their own pros and cons.

 -----